statdivlab/KikWalk/README.md

 # KikWalk

-This repository contains code to reproduce the results of our isotopically-guided Markov Chain model and its analysis.
+This repository contains code to reproduce the results of the isotopically-guided Markov Chain model described in "Lifetime Mobility of an Arctic Woolly Mammoth" by Wooller, Bataille, ..., \& Willis (2021, *Science*).

-The manuscript accompanying this repository is currently *Under Review*.
-We will publicly release data accompanying the manuscript upon publication, subject to compliance with journal embargo policies. **At this time, only reviewers have access to the data (see Supplementary Data for Review).**

 # Details

 - Please see the subfolder `data/` for the data needed for this analysis
 - Please see the subfolder `R/` for the scripts needed to run the analysis
+- Please see the subfolder `output/` for the resultant random walks

 # Humans